NWI Orofacial Myofunctional Therapy, LLC

 Does your tongue push forward or down when you swallow?

 Do your lips tighten or your facial muscles tense up when swallowing?

 Do you breathe through your mouth or snore at night?

 Did you have a palatal expander, premolar extraction, or tonsil and adenoid surgery?

-Contact me today for a free Skype consultation!
+Contact me today for a free 20 minute online consultation!

 Practice limited to Orofacial Myofunctional Therapy